Living-with-machines/zooniverse-analysis-workshop/README.md

 * Learn how to download Zooniverse data
 * Learn how to run a Jupyter notebook
-* Process your zooniverse data and obtain a .CSV file
+* Process your zooniverse data and obtain a `.csv` file

 ## Downloading Zooniverse data

+If you have your own Zooniverse data, we need to start by downloading the data that you may have available.
+In the following steps, we have used a Mac, but if you have a Windows computer, the steps should be similar since you will be using your web browser.
+The most important part of this first instruction of our processing of your ZOoniverse data is to remember where you store the files locally (see step 6 below).

 ### 1. Log in